openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

           component_pattern: "category: (.*)"
           repo_token: ${{ secrets.GITHUB_TOKEN }}
 ```
-If needed, more parameters can be passed to the "Get affected components" step, full list is available in
+If needed, more parameters can be passed to the "Get affected components" step, the full list is available in
 [.github/actions/smart-ci/action.yml](../../../../.github/actions/smart-ci/action.yml).

 After that, you can refer to the outputs from Smart_CI in validation jobs, as described in